davidmoten/aws-lightweight-client-java/README.md

 Using AWS SDK the shaded minimized jar deployed to Lambda is 5.1MB, with *aws-lightweight-client-java* the jar is 80K.

-Here are the cold start runtime results:
+Here are the comparison results:

+**Cold Start Runtimes*

 | Memory | SDK | Lightweight |
 |--------|-----|-------------|